Introduction

 It can be nice to get creative with the format of your leaflets.
 Gate fold DL size brochures can look fantastic.
 The same applies for Z-fold flyers or many other exotic formats.

-The goal of your pamphlet distribution campaigns however isn’t to offer an aesthetically rich experience to people around London.
+The main goal of your pamphlet distribution campaigns, however, isn’t to simply offer an aesthetically rich experience to people around London.

 The goal is to deliver a clear message and to promote your services and your business to potential customers.

 There are many distribution techniques that can help make your flyer drop more successful.
-Using novelty formats is not one of them.
+Using novelty formats is not one of them in most cases.

 5. Think long term

-Leaflet marketing is however at its best when it is approached as a long-term brand building tool that leads to more business and sales over a longer period of time.
+With that said, leaflet marketing is at its best when it is approached as a long-term brand building tool that leads to more business and sales over a longer period of time.

 No matter how successful a single leaflet drop ends up being.
-A long term brand building strategy in your key areas will always win.
+A long term brand building strategy in your key areas will likely win in the end.

 6. Define your goals